mongodb/docs/source/reference/javascript.rst

         { fsync: 1, lock: true }

-   This function is used to lock the database and create a window for :doc:`backup operations </administration/backups>`.
+   This function locks the database and create a window for :doc:`backup operations </administration/backups>`.

 .. js:function:: db.fsyncUnock()